Skip to main content

 You can edit or delete any contact directly from the contact list on the Logbook page.
 Each contact row includes edit and delete actions.
 Tap edit to reopen the QSO form with that contact's data pre-filled, make your changes, and tap Update Contact.
 To remove a contact, tap delete and confirm.
 The changes sync to the cloud automatically.

-Contacts logged as POTA hunts (where the other station was activating a park) display the hunted park's state and name directly on the contact row, so you can see at a glance which park the contact was at without opening the detail view.
+Contacts logged as POTA contacts (where the other station was activating a park) display the contacted park's state and name directly on the contact row, so you can see at a glance which park the contact was at without opening the detail view.

 Times are stored in UTC (required for ADIF compliance), but the contact list displays them in your local timezone for readability.